 Recovery and What to Expect After RLE Surgery

-Like any surgery, RLE surgery will require some planning so that you ensure success during the surgery and can fully recover afterward.
+Like any surgery, RLE surgery will require some planning to ensure success and a full recovery afterward.
 Recovery after RLE is relatively quick and painless and takes anywhere from days to weeks.
 Here’s what to be aware of.

 How Long Does it Take to Recover from Lens Replacement Surgery?